-I was reminded recently by dear friend of mine that three short years ago, I basically only had three recipes I could (or would) make: tacos, pasta with homemade sauce, and mushroom and spinach lasagna.
+I was reminded recently by a dear friend of mine that three short years ago, I basically only had three recipes I could (or would) make.
+Those three simple meals were tacos, pasta with homemade sauce, and mushroom and spinach lasagna.
 I laugh to think of it now, but she was absolutely right!
 I spent most of my adult life completely lacking Kitchen Confidence.
 I wasn’t sure how to choose a recipe, I didn’t know which flavors and foods worked together well, and most of all, I didn’t know how to fix a recipe that turned out less than satisfying.

 Developing Kitchen Confidence has been a journey for me.
 I began by following tried and true recipes at the Doctor Yum Project as the Cooking Programs Coordinator, and gained some awareness of those specific flavors and seemingly uncomplicated combinations.
 I began to pay attention when others cooked, asked questions, tried their recipes at home.
 I watched countless videos online with topics as varied as Raw Food Desserts, Pressure Cooking for Pros, How to Eat a Rutabaga and so many more.
 I watched The Food Network, printed out thousands of recipes, and saved recipes on Pinterest.
 I borrowed more cookbooks from the library than I can remember.
 I found websites that gave solid recipes that would be easy to experiment with and share.
 In other words, I was determined to figure this out!